 Another way to approach the article below is to see it as providing essential background to understanding one extreme on the spectrum of emotional problems, where access to unconscious processing is too easy and too free.
-See diagrams here.
+See brain function diagrams.
 The other extreme of the spectrum, where access to unconscious processing is limited and difficult is explained here Human Givens explains Caetextia.

 Waking Dreams in the REM state to explain schizophrenia: Joe Griffin and Ivan Tyrrell

 Psychiatric theorists are at a loss to explain schizophrenia.
 The various simplistic ideas that it was caused by specific deficiencies in brain chemistry, such as ‘over active dopamine systems’, have not been supported by research, despite the strident and misleading claims of some drug companies to the contrary.